akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

++ Zheyang Xiong, Fangshuo Liao, Anastasios Kyrillidis, [*``Strong Lottery Ticket Hypothesis with perturbation"*](https://proceedings.mlr.press/v206/xiong23a/xiong23a.pdf), Twenty-sixth International Conference on Artificial Intelligence and Statistics (AISTATS-23), 2023.

+  <button id="b_abs_c48"> Abstract </button>
+  <button id="b_bib_c48"> Bibtex </button>
+  <p id="abs_c48"> <i> The strong Lottery Ticket Hypothesis (LTH) (Ramanujan et al., 2019; Zhou et al., 2019) claims the existence of a subnetwork in a sufficiently large, randomly initialized neural network that approximates some target neural network without the need of training.
+We extend the theoretical guarantee of the strong LTH literature to a scenario more similar to the original LTH, by generalizing the weight change in the pre-training step to some perturbation around initialization.
+In particular, we focus on the following open questions: By allowing a perturbation on the random initial weights, can we reduce the over-parameterization requirement for the candidate network in the strong LTH?
+Furthermore, does the weight change by SGD coincide with a good set of such perturbation?
+We answer the first question by first extending the theoretical result on subset sum problem (Lueker, 1998) to allow perturbation on the candidates.
+Applying this result to the neural network setting, we show that by allowing scale perturbation, we can reduce the over-parameterization requirement of the strong LTH.
+To answer the second question, we show via experiments that the perturbed weight achieved by the projected SGD shows better performance under the strong LTH pruning.
+  </i> </p>

+  <pre id="bib_c48"><samp>
+	@article{slth2023xiong,
+  title = 	 {Strong Lottery Ticket Hypothesis with epsilon–perturbation}, author =       {Xiong, Zheyang and Liao, Fangshuo and Kyrillidis, Anastasios}, booktitle = 	 {Proceedings of The 26th International Conference on Artificial Intelligence and Statistics}, pages = 	 {6879--6902}, year = 	 {2023}, editor = 	 {Ruiz, Francisco and Dy, Jennifer and van de Meent, Jan-Willem}, volume = 	 {206}, series = 	 {Proceedings of Machine Learning Research}, month = 	 {25--27 Apr}, publisher =    {PMLR}
+}
+  </samp></pre>

 + Carlos Quintero-Pena, Zachary Kingston, Tianyang Pan, Rahul Shome, Anastasios Kyrillidis, and Lydia E. Kavraki, [*``Optimal Grasps and Placements for Task and Motion Planning in Clutter"*](https://www.kavrakilab.rice.edu/publications/quintero2023-optimal-tmp.pdf), IEEE International Conference on Robotics and Automation (ICRA), 2023.

   <button id="b_abs_c47"> Abstract </button>